|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 SELECT * FROM access_log WHERE client_ip = inet '192.168.100.23';

-Another possible use for a partial index is to exclude values from the index that the typical query workload is not interested in; this is shown in section 9.8 Partial Indexes.
-This results in the same advantages as listed above, but it prevents the “uninteresting” values from being accessed via that index, even if an index scan might be profitable in that case.
+Another possible use for a partial index is to exclude values from the index that the typical query workload is not interested in; this is shown in section 9.7 Partial Indexes.
+This results in the same advantages as listed above, but it prevents the “uninteresting” values from being accessed via that index at all, even if an index scan might be profitable in that case.
 Obviously, setting up partial indexes for this kind of scenario will require a lot of care and experimentation.

 Setting up a Partial Index to Exclude Uninteresting Values: